dmlogic/community-contributions/user-stories/As a community admin.md

 ✅ I need to review who has paid any given request
 👍 So I can delete or send a nag

+✅ I need to receive an email whenever an offline payment is logged 👍 So I know I need to go verify
+👍     This should be a daily cron

+✅ I need to see a summary of offline payment advice
+👍 So I can easily reconcile

+# Future

 I need to post information about maintenance activity So the community has visibility

-I need to receive an email whenever an offline payment is logged So I know I need to go verify
-    This should be a daily cron

-I need to see a summary of offline payment advice
-So I can easily reconcile